 Was it not enough, ungrateful one, that when you were alive you tore my heart out?

-Even after the last blow of fate, you continue to be for me

-one of Love's Furies; thus you scorn me for coming to live in hell with you.
+Even after the last blow of fate, you continue to be for me one of Love's Furies; thus you scorn me for coming to live in hell with you.
 But I will repay your callousness with pity.

-Arise, come to the sweet oblivion of in place of the torment you have suffered.
+Arise, come to the sweet oblivion of Lethe:

-Lethe; then the Elysian Fields will grant peace
+then the Elysian Fields will grant peace in place of the torment you have suffered.